joshbuddy/ghostbuster/README.md

 *Arguments*: location, [options]

 This assertion will attempt to match the current browser location.
 If your location does not start with `http`, it will be considered relative to the root of your test.

+### refuteLocation

+*Arguments*: location, [options]

+This assertion will attempt to refute the current browser location.
+If your location does not start with `http`, it will be considered relative to the root of your test.

 ### assertCount